100% Certified Authentic

 The dial on this watch is extremely readable, but chances are you’re never going to go diving with this thing

 But will either find a home in the collection of the true dyed-in-the-wool Panerai fan?
-For many, it is the actual oversize-ness of the Panerai range which represents its USP.
+For many, it is the actual oversize-ness of the Panerai range that represents its USP.
 The two relatively petite new releases may well not be macho and rugged enough for the traditionalists.
 However, they offer a far more accessible option to the rest of us, the ones who have long admired that trademark shape from afar but have never had the wrist size to carry it off.

-And one other element which remains the same is the ease with which the all-important Panerai bracelets can be changed.
+One other element that remains the same is the ease with which the all-important Panerai bracelets can be changed.
 Both versions come supplied with a 22mm black Caoutchouc rubber strap, bellowed for diving and with a channel down the middle on the underside to help keep the air flowing in hot weather.
 But the Paneristi love nothing more than varying their look by fitting different straps, and the new Subs carry over the quick change feature from their larger stable mates.
 Pressing a tiny button under the lugs on each side, and using a pusher tool to nudge the bar out through the drilled lug holes, makes swapping out bracelets extremely quick and easy, without the risk of scratching the case.

 The Rose Gold Submersible Panerai